 Natal's economy was boosted by the development of sugar plantations in the subtropical coastal lowlands.
 Indentured Indian labourers were imported from 1860 to work the plantations, and many Indian traders and market gardeners followed.
 These Indians, who were segregated and discriminated against from the start, became a further important element in South Africa's population.

 It was in South Africa that Indian activist and leader Mohandas Karamchand Gandhi, also known as Mahatma Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
 Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated in Natal.

 In 1853, the Cape Colony was granted a representative legislature in keeping with British policy, followed in 1872 by self-government.
 The franchise was formally non-racial, but also based on income and property qualifications.
-The result was that black and coloured people formed a minority of voters - although in certain places a substantial one.
+The result was that black and coloured people formed a minority of voters - although in certain places a substantial of inclusion in the common society had been so starkly violated by later racial policies.